No Results Found

 Proper communication with clients about safety measures may well be even more important than the measures themselves.
 Face-to-face meetings are meant to build trust and rapport, and there is no better way to demonstrate trustworthiness and protect a relationship than to explain clearly before the client even arrives what precautions and options are available to ensure everyone feels safe attending the meeting.

-Financial advisors must consider and convey their own needs as well.
+Financial advisers must consider and convey their own needs as well.
 It is better to hold meetings in masks and socially distanced than it is to be tense and uncomfortable in one’s own place of business.
 In this same vein, if a client would prefer to keep meetings online for the time being, they should know this choice is perfectly acceptable.
 Coming out of such a tense and dangerous period, safety and comfort should be everyone’s first concern.

 The pandemic is by no means over and we must take care not to pressure ourselves or our clients.
 Business practices will return to normal — or find a new normal — in due time, and all we can do is adjust day by day.
 Just as we come out of the pandemic cautiously and intelligently, we should use our best judgment to create a safe and encouraging environment for our clients to return to a world of handshakes and in-person financial advice.

 Christopher Crawford is the Director of Advisor Relationships for the Buffalo Funds.
 He has 10 years of experience in the financial services industry, previously holding positions at Invesco, IMA Financial Group, and Arthur J. Gallagher.
 At the Buffalo Funds, Christopher works with investment consultant relations, key account management, institutional distribution and client service.
-His main goal is to partner with advisors to bring business building ideas and provide unparalleled customer support to their business, always striving to make it easy and reliable to work with the entire Buffalo Funds investment team.
+His main goal is to partner with advisers to bring business building ideas and provide unparalleled customer support to their business, always striving to make it easy and reliable to work with the entire Buffalo Funds investment team.
 Christopher received an M.B.A. from Washington University in St. Louis and a B.S.F.A. from Southern Methodist University.
 He also holds licenses for the Series 7, Series 63, and Series 65.

-Christopher Crawford
+Christopher Crawford |

 The Buffalo Funds recently had seven funds selected for the Investor’s Business Daily 2021 Best Mutual Funds Award Winner list, in the 6th annual ranking by the investment publication.